 * If the button-up shirt has a mandarin-style or banded collar, a tie is not required.

-A nice dress or a dressy top/blouse (not made with jersey or T-shirt material) with trousers/slacks/skirt.
-The dress must be at least cocktail length: no more than two inches above the knee, no matter the style.
+** The dress/skirt must be at least cocktail length: no more than two inches above the knee, no matter the style.
 If you have to tug it down, it’s not long enough.

-How would your character look if he/she were going to a prom, wedding or a part of royal court?
+How would your character look if they were going to a prom, wedding, or a part of royal court?
 Your costumes still need to meet the minimum guidelines above, and the regular NDK Costume/Clothing Rules also apply.

 There’s a lot of room for creativity here.
 We encourage unique interpretations of a formal spin on your favorite characters.
 We look forward to seeing what you come up with!